mrudorfer/burg-toolkit/readme.md

 ## installation

-install dependencies by running:
+In the future we might provide a `setup.py` file.
+For now, install dependencies by running:

 ``
 pip install -r requirements.txt
 ``

-use like this:
+and use the package like this:

 ```
 import numpy as np